 There are various types of analgesic medications available on the pharmaceutical market.
 These range from strong painkillers, such as non-steroidal anti-inflammatory drugs (NSAIDs), and moderately strong pain medicines, such as the frequently used codeine painkillers, to mild pain-relieving tablets, such as paracetamol.
 These therapeutics have different mechanisms of action and work in varying ways to relive pain.

 Painkillers containing codeine are used in all parts of the world.
-According to a global survey, the consumption of codeine in the UK was estimated as being 5.4% of the worldwide share of codeine, for 2018 alone.
+According to a global survey, the consumption of codeine in the EU was estimated as being 5.4% of the worldwide share of codeine, for 2018 alone.
 Moreover, this statistic increased to almost 14%, just one year later.
 With so many people using codeine-based analgesics, there must some reason behind the popularity of this pain medication.